TotallyInformation/node-red-template-embedded/README.md

 # node-red-template-embedded
 A template project for running Node-Red in "embedded" mode which is great if you want to run multiple instances of Node-Red or work collaboratively with others.
 Also lets you take control of the ExpressJS server.

+There is tutorial on medium how to setup a development environment with this project [here](https://medium.com/@sebastian.barwe/setup-a-own-node-red-dev-environment-in-5-min-78b21f995e19)

 # Release Notes

 ## v0.0.7